 Notable healthcare experts from the Cleveland Clinic are saying otherwise.

 “You should no longer worry about cholesterol in food.”

 “Evidence shows that people no longer have to be concerned when they eat foods high in cholesterol.”

 So, it’s choles-terror to cholesterol now?
 Not exactly.

 “People with certain health problems, such as diabetes, should continue to avoid cholesterol-rich foods.”

 Is cholesterol good or bad?

 That’s a complicated question to answer.
-On one side, bad cholesterol such as LDLs stick to your arteries, causing plaque that triggers heart attacks and strokes.
-HDLs do the complete opposite and discourages plaque buildup.
+On one side, bad cholesterol such as LDLs sticks to your arteries, causing plaque that triggers heart attacks and strokes.
+HDLs do the complete opposite and discourage plaque buildup.